-interactive data visualisation
+interactive data visualization

-problem & goal
+problem and goal

-We wanted to look at the topic from a different perspective & take the viewer on a journey of refugees.
+We wanted to look at the topic from a different perspective and take the viewer on a journey of refugees.
 We cleaned up the initial CSV, which contained data collected worldwide, by limiting it to refugees in Europe.
 By concentrating on the Mediterranean area we wanted to create a personal reference that would enhance the emotional impact of the data visualisation.

 The relative difference between the columns is transformed into exact figures by the counters at the top right-hand corner of the screen, which should have the effect of making it clear how many people die or disappear without a trace during their escape.
-The possibility of hovering provides further insight into when an incident occurred, how many people died & how many have since gone missing.
+The possibility of hovering provides further insight into when an incident occurred, how many people died and how many have since gone missing.

-data visualisations are powerful
+data visualizations are powerful

-Every day, huge amounts of data are collected & collated, which need to be processed into information.
+Every day, huge amounts of data are collected and collated, which need to be processed into information.
 Only through information knowledge can be generated, which ultimately makes wisdom – i.e. implicit knowledge that is difficult for us to formulate – possible.
-This process requires creativity on the one hand & a certain care to avoid distorting forms of presentation on the other.
+This process requires creativity on the one hand and a certain care to avoid distorting forms of presentation on the other.
 Furthermore, I realised that statistics alone are not really meaningful, because many aspects only become clear or visible through visualisation.
 Furthermore, I got to know interactive data visualisation as a tool to direct the attention of viewers to what is to be conveyed.

 let’s get in touch